-Also, consider that the reporting tools in most ERPs are very inflexible.
+Also, consider that the reporting tools in most ERPs are very inflexible, but there’s ways to get the flexibility you need without replacing your ERP.
 So, even if you didn’t mind looking at all of your systems separately, you probably don’t want to.
 ERPs don’t allow you to build what you could build in Power BI or Tableau.
 The same thing is true for payroll information in accounting software.
 The exports from those systems are typically designed to import journal entries into your accounting system so that you have accurate books, and typically, these don’t include enough detail to figure out how many labor hours are applied.

 You’re limited in the detail you can see if you’re not looking at the complete view.